Fast and/or free shipping is one of the most important factors that plays into the buying decision for online shoppers.

 How do I ship someone a package?

-You can ship someone a package using leading carriers (e.g., FedEx, UPS, and USPS in the US).
+You can ship someone a package using leading couriers (e.g., FedEx, UPS, and USPS in the US).
 Consider what you’re shipping, the size and weight of the package, and where you’re shipping to.
 From there, you can choose the most affordable and fastest shipping option.
-You can go to your local carrier or post office to get specific information, or check online on the carrier’s website.
+You can go to your local courier or post office to get specific information, or check online on the courier’s website.

 How do I ship a package from home?